 This medication works best when the amount of medicine in your body is kept at a constant level.
 Take this medication at evenly spaced intervals throughout the day and night.

 If you are taking amantadine for a viral infection, begin taking it as soon as possible.
-Continue taking it until the full prescribed amount is finished, even if symptoms disappear after a few days.
-Stopping the medication too early may result in a relapse of the infection.
+Continue to take this medication until the full prescribed amount is finished, even if symptoms disappear after a few days.
+Stopping the medication too early may result in a return of the infection.

 In Parkinson's disease, the effects of the medication may not be noticed for several weeks.
 Do not suddenly stop taking the medication because symptoms or side effects may worsen.
 Your doctor may want to reduce your dose gradually.
 This medication may not work as well after it has been taken for several months.
 Tell your doctor if this medication stops working well.